The Beauty of WABI SABI is born from our Inner World...

-WABI SABI, the Japanese word has been now widely introduced to the west as the word to describe Japanese aesthetics, finding beauty in imperfection.
+WABI SABI, the Japanese word, has been now widely introduced to the west as the word to describe Japanese aesthetics, finding beauty in imperfection.
+However, it is not really what Wabi Sabi is about.

 First and foremost, in the world of Wabi Sabi, there is no perfect or imperfect, no past or future, there is no duality.